bkleynhans/Landsat-Buoy-Calibration/README.md

 - Problems relating to landsat scenes prior to 2017 as described in notes have been resolved (any landsat 8 ID should work).
 Landsat 8 data are only available from 2014.
 - The system tests both Landsat Product Identifiers as well as SceneID's during entry to ensure a valid ID is supplied.
 - Whenever a batch is processed, a graph is generated which displayes the difference between landsat and buoy data over time.

+## Input and Output Directories:

-- Input and output directories have been implemented as follows:
+Input and output directories have been designed as follows:

 ### Input (Batches)
   input/batches